Red River Rivalry: Overview

-Throughout the years
+History

 1900–1960

-The first meeting between Oklahoma and Texas football teams occurred in 1900, before either team had acquired their current nickname.
-At that time, the Texas team was typically called "Varsity".
+The first meeting between the Oklahoma and Texas football teams occurred in 1900, before either team had acquired their current nicknames.
+At the time, the Texas team was typically called "Varsity".
 The write-up in the Austin American-Statesman article referred to the game as a "practice game".
 The paper reported:

 The game of football yesterday afternoon at the Varsity athletic field was an interesting contrast, notwithstanding the rather one-sided score of 28–2 in favor of the Varsity.

-The Oklahoma men played a very good game, but they had weak points and the Varsity men found this out, and proceeded to take advantage of them.
-For instance, the visitors' tackles and ends were weak, and the Varsity men made most of their gains through these men.
-Their guards and center, though, were stiff enough, and the Varsity's attack at these points never netted large gains, and were frequently futile.

-While Oklahoma should be given credit for the stiffness of her center trio, the fact that the Varsity backs made but small headway at these points is partly due to the Varsity backs themselves.
-They had not the life and dash that is necessary to successful line plunging, and they failed to heed Coach Thompson's oft repeated admonition to hit the line low and with speed, and the consequence was that when they got to the line they did not have the necessary momentum to plunge on through.

-This was the case, notwithstanding the fact that the men are coached to play a good distance behind the line, so that they can get up speed by the time they reach it.

-In the 1950 rivalry game, Billy Vessels scored on an 11-yard run late in the contest and Texas native Jim Weatherall kicked the extra point to give Oklahoma a narrow 14–13 win.
+In the 1950 rivalry game, Billy Vessels scored on an 11-yard run late in the contest, and Texas native Jim Weatherall kicked the extra point to give Oklahoma a narrow 14–13 win.

 In 1958, Texas defeated Oklahoma by one point, breaking the University of Oklahoma's series dominance of the 1950s.
-The game was notable in that Texas Longhorns head coach Darrell Royal had 10 years earlier been the quarterback for the Oklahoma Sooners.
-Royal defeated his former coach and mentor Bud Wilkinson in the game.
+Texas Longhorns head coach Darrell Royal had 10 years earlier been the quarterback for the Oklahoma Sooners, and defeated his former coach and mentor Bud Wilkinson in the game.
 Wilkinson would lose to Texas the next five years before retiring in 1963.

 1960–1995

 The 1963 game featured No. 1 Oklahoma versus No. 2 Texas, the seventh regular season No. 1 versus No. 2 game (eighth, overall) in the history of the AP Poll.
-Texas won the game, took the No. 1 ranking and kept it for the rest of the season, winning its first national championship.
+Texas won the game, took the No. 1 ranking, and kept it for the rest of the season, winning its first national championship.

+Prior to the 1970 meeting, Oklahoma changed its offense to the Wishbone formation following a home loss to Oregon State (the Sooners had an open week between the games vs.. the Beavers and Longhorns).
+The offense was invented by Texas offensive coordinator Emory Bellard two years earlier and used by the Longhorns to win 23 consecutive games and the 1969 national championship to that point.